What Impact Does Autism Have on Siblings?

 April 10, 2019

-When you have a child with autism spectrum disorder (ASD), it is easy to become consumed with the needs of that kiddo, but autism does not solely affect the individual diagnosed with it.
+When you have a child with autism spectrum disorder (ASD), it is easy to become consumed with the needs of that child, but autism does not solely affect the individual diagnosed with it.
 It impacts the entire family unit and can be particularly difficult on siblings.

 How should a parent have the ‘autism talk’ with a sibling whose brother or sister is on the spectrum?